iotaledger/wallet.rs/documentation/docs/libraries/rust/getting_started.md

 We recommend you update _Rust_ to the latest stable version [rustup update stable](https://github.com/rust-lang/rustup.rs#keeping-rust-up-to-date).
 The nightly version should be fine, but there is a chance some changes are not compatible.

- [_no_std_](https://docs.rust-embedded.org/book/intro/no-std.html) is not currently supported, but we are working on it, and we will provide it as a feature once the new implementation is ready.

 ### Dependencies

  [_cmake_](https://cmake.org/documentation/) and [_openssl_](https://www.openssl.org/docs/) are required.
 In order to run the build process successfully using Cargo you may need install additional build tools on your system.